 Clinical learning experiences are provided by affiliating hospitals, clinics and other outpatient facilities.
 Didactic learning experiences occur in supportive college course work delivered through an online environment and laboratory practice.
 Both are equally important to the development of the competent neurodiagnostic technologist.

-- Provide our students with open access and a supportive environment that encourages student success in the classroom, laboratory and on the externship site.
+- To provide our students with open access and a supportive environment that encourages student success in the classroom, laboratory, and on the externship site.

 - Students will demonstrate professional attitude, values and behaviors necessary for professional success.